au-research/raid-metadata/rtd/docs/source/index.rst

 **Definition** briefly defines the property

-**Requirement** indicates whether a property is mandatory, recommended, or optional
+**Requirement** indicates whether a property is mandatory, recommended, or optional, with additional information where necessary (e.g., if the property is mandatory only if another property is present)

 **Occurrence** indicates the number of times a property may occur: